Chapel Hill North Carolina LSAT Prep Classes

-What is the LSAT?
+What is the Law School Admission Test?

-Who created the TestMasters LSAT courses?
+Who is the author of the TestMasters LSAT course?

 If I am studying LSAT material on my own, can I study the same material with my TestMasters tutor?

 Current TestMasters students can use their course materials with their TestMasters private LSAT tutor, and students who are enrolled in the Platinum Tutoring Package will receive the full-set of five LSAT course prep books.
-All other private tutoring students may purchase the full-length or LSAT weekend course materials from TestMasters or bring official LSAC publications to their private tutoring sessions.
+All other private tutoring students may purchase the full-length LSAT materials from TestMasters or bring official LSAC publications to their private tutoring sessions.

 I want to do my LSAT prep with a private tutor.
 What is the structure of these LSAT study sessions?